-B. However he was Bathsheba’s grand father and carried an offense against David.
+B. However he was also Bathsheba’s grandfather and carried an offense against David.

-C. When crisis emerged he switched sides and became the chief advisor for Absalom.
+C. When crisis emerged he switched sides by becoming the chief advisor for Absalom.
 He wanted to take revenge.

-A. Feeds un-forgiveness: Absalom didn’t take rest until he avenged Amnon.
+A. Unresolved offense feeds un-forgiveness: Absalom didn’t rest until he avenged Amnon.

-B. Deceives: Absalom’s offense generated so much of energy and motivation He indeed ousted his father which amazed everyone.
+B. Unresolved offense is Deceptive: Absalom’s offense generated so much energy and motivation he indeed ousted his father which amazed everyone.
 But his successes didn’t last long.

-C. Divides: Ahithophel joined Absalom in rebel against the King (his agenda was to take revenge on David – 2 Samuel 17:1-2) Israelites that lived in the mainland followed him in large numbers, (2 Samuel 15:5-6).
-Offense unites people of like mind but their destinies are doomed.
+C. Unresolved offense causes Divisions: Ahithophel joined Absalom in rebellion against the King.
+His agenda was to take revenge on David (2 Samuel 17:1-2) and Israelites that lived on the mainland followed him in large numbers, (2 Samuel 15:5-6).
+The offense unites people of like minds but their destinies are doomed.

-D. Self dependence: Absalom forgot that God is in control of every situation.
-He took matters in to his own hands and it created more problems.
+D. Unresolved offense causes Self-dependence: Absalom forgot that God is in control of every situation.
+He took matters into his own hands and it created more problems.

-E. Pride: The downfall of Absalom was caused by the very thing that made him attractive, popular and powerful.
+E. Unresolved offense causes Pride: The downfall of Absalom was caused by the very thing that made him attractive, popular and powerful.
 Hidden behind his beautiful hair was the spirit of offense.

-A. Certain people are always talking only what is not right about the church.
+A. Certain people always talk only about what is not right about the church.
 They live in the captivity of negativity.

-B. Complaints turn to murmuring which eventually results in offense against the Pastor, creating fractions.
+B. Complaints turn to murmur which eventually results in offense against the Pastor, creating fractions and dividing the congregation.

 C. Some husbands and even wives see only the failures of their spouse ignoring the great number of good things he or she has done.

-D. Political views: People like to criticize the government instead of praising God for the good things God has accomplished through political leaders he appoint.
+D. Political views: People like to criticize the government instead of praising God for the good things God has accomplished through the political leaders he appoints.